maheshshinde/PaymentGateway/readme.md

 -	CVV codes will consist of either 3 or 4 digits.
 -	Card numbers will fall within the range of 13 to 19 digits.
 -	Foreign exchange conversion will not be required initially, as the system will exclusively support GBP transactions.
-- Retrieve	Previous payment details/Transactions by Merchants, not by paymentId
+- Retrieve 	Previous payment details not the history of payments by unique Identified (MerchantId, paymentId)
 ### Project Architecture:
 I have implemented the CQRS and MediatR patterns, adhering to SOLID design principles to ensure a robust and flexible architecture.